Health Canada IMDRF table of contents for medical device applications guidance

 The following additional tools are available to aid in creating applications:

 Classification matrices are detailed tabular listings of heading classification created for various submission types.
-These are intended to provide users with a bird's eye view of submission requirements based on the submission type and are also intended for users who have their own submission building software to configure.
+These are intended to provide users with a bird's eye view of the sections that are required for each submission type and are also intended for users who have their own submission building software to configure:

 Any questions or concerns related to this guidance document or its use should be directed to: